Online Bipartite Matching with Reusable Resources: Introduction

-\paragraph{Problem Formulation} Formally, an instance of the \omrr\ problem consists of a bipartite graph $G=(V,U;E)$, where $V$ is the offline side, $U$ is the online side, and $E$ is the set of edges. $V$ represents the set of reusable resources and $U$ represents the set of arriving (demand) requests.
-Also, an edge $(i,j) \in E$ says that resource $i$ can be assigned to request $j$.
-Vertices in $U$ arrive online over discrete time $j=1,2,\ldots,\lvert U\rvert$, and reveal their incident edges to vertices in $V$ upon arrival.
-Once offline vertex $i$ is matched to an arriving online vertex $j$, it remains unavailable for the next $d-1$ ($d$ is a known parameter) periods and will be available for re-allocation upon arrival of online vertex $j+d$.
+\paragraph{\textbf{Problem Formulation}} Formally, an instance of the \omrr\ problem consists of a bipartite graph $G=(V,U;E)$, where $V$ is the offline side, $U$ is the online side, and $E$ is the set of edges. $V$ represents the set of reusable resources and $U$ represents the set of arriving (demand) requests.
+Also, an edge $(i,j) \in E$ indicates that resource $i$ can be assigned to request $j$ (also referred to as the arrival $j$).
+Vertices in $U$ arrive online over discrete time $j=1,2,\ldots,\lvert U\rvert$ in an (oblivious) adversarially chosen order, and reveal their incident edges to vertices in $V$ upon arrival.
+Once offline vertex $i$ is matched to an arriving online vertex $j$, it remains unavailable for the next $d-1$ periods and will be available for re-allocation upon arrival of online vertex $j+d$, where $d\in\mathbb{N}$ is a known parameter referred to as the rental or usage duration in the paper.

 We consider online algorithms that irrevocably match the arriving online vertex at each time to one of the available offline neighbours (or refuse to match that online vertex).
 The goal is to maximize the total number of matched online vertices at the end, which we also refer to as the size of the final matching.\footnote{Note that while each online vertex is only matched at most once, each offline vertex can be used multiple times due to reusability of resources.} As is common in the literature on online algorithms, we compare our algorithm to the optimal offline algorithm that has the complete knowledge of $G$.
 We say that an algorithm is $\Gamma$-competitive for $\Gamma\in[0,1]$ if for every instance of the problem the expected size of the matching returned by the algorithm is at least $\Gamma$ times the size of the matching produced by the optimal offline solution.
 We refer to $\Gamma$ as the \emph{competitive ratio}.
-Important to recall, what makes our problem substantially different from the setting in \cite{KVV-90} is that each resource $i$ is unavailable at time $j$ only if it has been matched at some time $j'\in[j-d+1,j-1]$.
-In fact, the non-reusable online bipartite matching problem is a special case when $d=\lvert U \rvert$.
+Important to recall, what makes our problem substantially different from the setting in \cite{kvv} is that each resource $i$ is available at time $j$ if and only if it had not been matched at some time $j'\in[j-d+1,j-1]$.
+In fact, OBM is a special case of OBMRR when $d=\lvert U \rvert$.